tapptitude/TTInputVisibilityController/README.md

 ## Features:
-- Very easy to integrate
+- Lightweight & very easy to integrate
-- Lightweight
 - Works with any inputs or keyboard types
 - Automatic keyboard dismiss when tapping outside of the input
 - Ignore views that trigger dimissal
-- Add additional distance from the keyboard
+- Custom additional distance from the keyboard
 - Add any view to be visible
-- Add custom animation block when the keyboard is presented.
+- Custom animation block when the keyboard is presented.

 ## Requirements